Music History for

 1961 - The Miracles' "Shop Around" became Motown's first million-selling single.

 1967 - Police raided Keith Richards home in West Wittering, Sussex, England.
-The police found "various substances of a suspicious native."
+The police found "various substances of a suspicious nature."
 Richards and Mick Jagger were arrested on May 10 on drug charges.

 1968 - Jimi Hendrix returned home to Seattle where he received a key to the city and an honorary high school diploma.
 He also played for the students of Garfield High School from which he had dropped out.